How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • Introduction of healthy foods into the diet;

-• Leading a sports lifestyle;
+• Maintaining a sports lifestyle;

-• Avoiding provoking factors;
+• Avoidance of provoking factors;

 • Increasing the body's immune defense;